Multimedia renderer architecture

 - M3U files—the input URL must be a full path (with or without a file: or http: prefix) of a file with an M3U extension.
 In its simplest form, an M3U file is a plain-text file containing the pathnames or URLs of the tracks to play (one per line).
 Playlists for HTTP Live Streaming (HLS) are supported; these may have M3U and M3U8 file extensions.

 - SQL queries—the input URL must be of the form sql:database?query=querystring , where database is a full path to a database file, and querystring is an SQL query that returns a column of track names.
-If the query contains any reserved characters, they must be URL-encoded (e.g., %26 instead of &).
+If the query contains any reserved characters, they must be URL-encoded (for example, %26 instead of &).

 For the current list of supported media formats, see the online list of supported media for BlackBerry devices on the public BlackBerry website.